douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION.md

 `PlantActivationPriorityTest` and `CultivationSupportPriorityTest` remain lower-level scorer tests.
 They verify implementation arithmetic and invariants without making those details the public behavior contract.

-The top-level Cultivation behavior contract is explicit and B6 now aligns the principal target/branch decisions with the values that justified choosing those actions.
-Cultivation is **not yet certified**: focused compile/test cleanup and the Stage-C full regression/certification steps remain.
+The top-level Cultivation behavior contract is explicit and B6 aligns the principal target/branch decisions with the values that justified choosing those actions.
+B7 focused verification and the Stage-C full regression both passed, so Cultivation is **CERTIFIED**.

 ## 8. Coordinator and integration-style coverage